 ‘Eloquent.
 What was it?
 What kind of creature attacked you?’

 Stef kept her face passive.
 ‘What did it identify itself as?’

 ‘Didn’t.
 It attacked me.’

 Ryan sighed.
 ‘Miss Mimosa–’

 ‘“Shoot first and ask questions later” doesn’t really work, you know.
 You went into its home, carrying a weapon.
 What would you do if someone walked into your house holding a club full of nails?’

 ‘Three drinks and a pair of shorts on the angry chick,’ a voice said.

 She turned to look, hearing the sound of a safety click off as she did.
-The hob she’d encountered, and one that looked similar enough to be his twin, albeit one sporting several bullet wounds, walked toward them.
+The hob she’d encountered and one that looked similar enough to be his twin – albeit sporting several bullet wounds – walked towards them.

 ‘Killing a hob generally takes more than a few simple gunshots.
 Especially when it’s in its home environment.
 A fact you should be glad of.’